corefan/xenko-docs/en/manual/platforms/index.md

 ## Supported graphics platforms

-* DirectX 9 (limited support), 10, 11, 12
+* Direct3D 9 (limited support), 10, 11, 12
 * OpenGL 3, 4
-* OpenGL ES 2, 3
+* OpenGL ES 2 (limited support), 3
 * Vulkan

 >[!Note]
->Xenko only supports MSAA (multisample anti-aliasing) for DirectX 11 and later.
+>Xenko only supports MSAA (multisample anti-aliasing) for Direct3D 11 and later.
->Xenko's performance with OpenGL ES 2 depends on your device's OpenGL driver (specifically its shader compiler).
+>Depending on your device's OpenGL shader compiler, Xenko might not run with OpenGL ES2.

 >[!Warning]
->DirectX 9 doesn't support HDR textures.
+>Direct3D 9 doesn't support HDR textures.
 Using HDR textures with DirextX 9 will crash your game.

 ## Set the graphics platform